mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 If you are currently working on an issue and there are new S1 or S2 issues, re-evaluate whether the new issue(s) should take higher priority.

-If there are multiple S1s and S2s of seemingly equal importance and help is needed, inform clewis and/or the subplat-team channel.
+If there are multiple S1s and S2s of seemingly equal importance and help is needed, inform your manager and the team in the subplat-team channel.

 In general, the triage owner should be consistently checking whether there are new urgent or severe issues throughout the day, and be prepared to switch focus and/or redirect issues.